 \section{Related problems and conjectures}

-Our results and conjectures above are of course part of a more general class of questions.
+Our results and conjectures above are of course part of a more general class of questions, which we proceed to discuss in this section.
 Let $F$ be an infinite, locally finite, connected, vertex-transitive graph, and let $r \in \mathbb{N}$.
 Let us say that the pair $(F,r)$ is {\em connectivity-forcing} if the random graph $G_n = G_n(F,r)$ in Definition \ref{defn:rgmodel} is connected with high probability.
 (If there exists no nonempty finite graph that is $r$-locally $F$, then by convention we say that $(F,r)$ is connectivity-forcing; otherwise, we have $\mathcal{S}_n(F,r) \neq \emptyset$ for infinitely many $n$, so the term `with high probability' is well-defined; see the discussion following Definition \ref{defn:rgmodel}.)
 It is natural to pose the following (perhaps rather ambitious) problem. \begin{problem} Characterise the pairs $(F,r)$ that are connectivity-forcing. \end{problem} Note that it follows immediately from Theorem \ref{thm:largest-component} that if $F$ is a connected, locally finite Cayley graph of a torsion-free group of polynomial growth, then there exists $r_0 \in \mathbb{N}$ depending upon $F$ alone such that for any $r \geq r_0$, the pair $(F,r)$ is not connectivity-forcing.
-On the other hand, it follows from the discussion above that the pair $(T_d,r)$ is connectivity-forcing, for all $r \in \mathbb{N}$.
+On the other hand, it follows from the discussion on page \pageref{page:asym} that the pair $(T_d,r)$ is connectivity-forcing, for all $r \in \mathbb{N}$.

 In the above problem, one may of course replace connectivity with any other graph property (with the same proviso concerning when $\mathcal{S}_n(F,r) = \emptyset$ for all $n \in \mathbb{N}$).
 A closely related question is for which pairs $(F,r)$ it holds that $G_n(F,r)$ has a `giant component' with high probability.
 (Recall that if $(G_n)$ is a sequence of random graphs, we say that $G_n$ {\em has a giant component with high probability} if there exists $\epsilon >0$ such that